JetBrains/kotlin-web-site/docs/topics/native/native-dynamic-libraries.md

     </tabs>

     * The `binaries {}` block configures the project to generate a dynamic or shared library.
-    * The `libnative` is used as the library name, the prefix for the generated header file name.
+    * `libnative` is used as the library name, the prefix for the generated header file name.
 It also prefixes all declarations in the header file.

 3. Run the `linkDebugSharedNative` Gradle task in the IDE or use the following console command in your terminal to build